BluesFunc/Internship-Library/README.md

 ## Buissnes loigc checks
 Each use case handle different errors, that occurs.
 ## Each File now have only one class(Except Result and Generic Result ^-^)
-## UnitOfWork replcaed by MediatrPipline
+## UnitOfWork replcaed by MediatrPipeline
 Now each command, that realise ITransactionRequest after handling use case save changes in database.